 FST Media: What are your business and digital priorities for the next 6 months?

-FST Media: What technology or innovation is proving to be the biggest game changer across financial services?
+FST Media: What technology or innovation is currently the biggest game changer in the finance industry?

 FST Media: How do you build a culture of innovation in your team?